naoefacio/naoefacio/README.md

-- 👋 Hi, I’m @naoefacio
+- 👋 Hi, I’m Letícia Oliveira;
-- 👀 I’m interested in games and all sorts of technology
+- 👀 I’m interested in games and all sorts of technology;
-- 🌱 I’m currently learning python and Linux OS
+- 🌱 I’m currently learning Java, python and Linux OS;
-- 💞️ I’m looking to collaborate on games